Anaglyph 3D

 Anaglyph images have seen a recent resurgence due to the presentation of images and video on the Web, Blu-ray Discs, CDs, and even in print.
-Low cost paper frames or plastic-framed glasses hold accurate color filters that typically, after 2002, make use of all 3 primary colors.
-The current norm is red and cyan, with red being used for the left channel.
+Low cost paper frames or plastic-framed glasses hold accurate color filters that typically, after 2002, make use of all three primary colors.
+The norm is red and cyan, with red being used for the left channel.
 The cheaper filter material used in the monochromatic past dictated red and blue for convenience and cost.
 There is a material improvement of full color images with the cyan filter, especially for accurate skin tones.

 Video games, theatrical films, and DVDs can be shown in the anaglyph 3D process.
 Practical images, for science or design, where depth perception is useful, include the presentation of full scale and microscopic stereographic images.
 Examples from NASA include Mars rover imaging, and the solar investigation, called STEREO, which uses two orbital vehicles to obtain the 3D images of the sun.
 Other applications include geological illustrations by the United States Geological Survey, and various online museum objects.
 A recent application is for stereo imaging of the heart using 3D ultra-sound with plastic red/cyan glasses.